intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 his or her case.

-If a reply is requested (usually marked as "For Action"), the originating organziation expects response by the deadline.
+If a reply is requested (usually marked as "For Action"), the originating organziation expects response a by the deadline.
 The urgency of a liaison statement is usually reflected in its deadline.
 A liaison statement specifying a deadline gives the receiver a finite opportunity to influence the activity of